Tordsg/Xcitr/readme.md

 #### Commit messages

-When committing changes in the code the commit messages must be concise, descriptive and in English, starting with a capital letter.
+When committing changes in the code the commit messages must be concise, descriptive and in English.

 ## Modules-Exciter

-The project is organized in the following structre.
+The project is organized in the following structure.
 Code and modules can be found under the modules-exciter folder.
 Within this folder one can find all of the core logic and persistence that makes up the backend of the app, along with the code for the frontend user interface, the restserver and the integration testing.
 Within modules-exciter there is also a README-file with a complete app description and an illustration for how to use the app.

 ### [core](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2117/gr2117/-/tree/master/modules-exciter/core)